MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 - You want anyone else in the world who uses Teams to be able to find and contact you, using your email address.

 > [!IMPORTANT]
-> To use the Teams client to communicate with an external user, the Teams user must be homed in Skype for Business Online.
+> To use the Teams client to communicate with an external user (whether that user is using Teams or Skype for Business), the Teams user must be homed in Skype for Business Online.

 ## Plan for external access